Services Page

 Work Hardening – The Saunders Method

-Each of our clinics has a large gym area and equipment that allows us to evaluate work-related function and simulate job-related activities for nearly any job.
 We have excellent staff at all three locations – Bloomington, Maple Grove, and Saint Paul.
 The clinicians who provide these services are specially trained and very experienced.
 They understand industry, the workers compensation system, and the unique issues involved in work-related injuries.
-In addition to Work Hardening, we offer functional capacity evaluations (FCE).

 “They are so good, I’ll probably never see them again!
-Beth, Cole, Caroline and the rest of the staff were extremely helpful and cheerful.
+Every therapist on my Work Hardening team was extremely helpful and cheerful.
 They monitored my recovery and designed the program to meet the very specific needs of my job.” – Testimony from Luis

 What is Unique about Saunders’ Work Hardening Programs?